-All amounts regarding contract volume and average rate per contract exclude our interest rate swaps and credit default swaps unless otherwise noted.
-In September 2017, we announced we will exit the credit default swaps business by mid-2018.
+All amounts regarding contract volume and average rate per contract exclude our interest rate swaps and credit default swaps as well as volume data for NEX unless otherwise noted.
+In March 2018, we exited the credit default swaps business.

 Trademark Information